 What is the iPhone 7 missing?

-The iPhone 7 and 7 Plus are over 4 years old, which means there’s been plenty of new advancements to mobile technology that have developed since then.
+The iPhone 7 and iPhone 7 Plus are over 5 years old, which means there’s been plenty of new advancements to mobile technology that has developed since then.
 If you’re wondering what you’ll be missing out on by going with an older iPhone 7 or 7 Plus, we’ve put together a quick list highlighting notable hardware and software features you’ll find on more recent iPhones.

 - Space Gray color option from iPhone 6S

 - True Tone display

 - Portrait Mode (iPhone 7)